brayway05/llm_api/README.md

-# llm_endpoint
+# llm_api
 FastAPI server for RAG project.
-Exposes endpoint for calling LLM inference running on my PC with GPU's.
+Contains API for calling LLM inference running on my PC with GPU's.

+Will run on port 5001